Gold IRA BlueprintForum

 1

-helen_turnerπŸ’°Established (100-250k)Real Investorβ€’3 days ago
+helen_turnerπŸ’°Established (100-250k)Real Investorβ€’about 2 months ago

 That's a really interesting point about not viewing it as an either/or.
 I've always leaned heavily into gold for my IRA, especially since I started investing a few years back when I rolled over an old 401k – got about 150k in there now.
 Thinking about diversification within precious metals, does anyone here have experience with the actual logistics and fees involved in adding silver *after* you've already established a gold IRA with a particular custodian?
 I'm curious if it's as straightforward as just buying more, or if there are additional hoops, especially for smaller allocation additions.